-List continued ...
+List continued...

-6. Be aware of maximum lift size and weight due to crane size, access, lift height limitations.
-7. Reduce the need for temporary bracing and support.
-8. Aim to provide early weather tight environment to aid later installations 9.
+- 6. Be aware of maximum lift size and weight due to crane size, access, lift height limitations. - 7.
+Reduce the need for temporary bracing and support. - 8.
+Aim to provide early weather tight environment to aid later installations - 9.
 Avoid connections.
 Try to design elements so that their interfaces are at the same point and do not need an extra component to connect them.
-(This is assisted by the application of appropriate tolerances after critical tolerance analysis).
-10. Reduce the number of parts in a product (see Tool 10.0 for a methodology of how to do this).
-11. Under factory conditions items for assembly should be easily located before full engagement. (eg use of dowelled guides (one of four longer that the others) avoids error and damage.
-Tapered guides or splines achieve progressive fixity and accuracy in assembly.)
-12. On-site, and with larger finished modules, assembly may require the same bolted final connections to be made for structural integrity, but assembly will involve greater risk due to the greater loads or forces (wind etc) and therefore may require / benefit from a jig / support to hold the modules in position for final connection to be made.
-This control would need to be in three dimensions 13 The use of jigs or frames.
-It is easier to set out / line and level a two dimensional item, rather than to offer up several modules requiring adjustment / easing to achieve required equivalent accuracy 14 Equally use of common jigs and frames during factory assembly 14.
-Equally, use of common jigs and names during factory assembly 15 Investigate the use of material and process combinations that 15.
+(This is assisted by the application of appropriate tolerances after critical tolerance analysis). - 10.
+Reduce the number of parts in a product (see Tool 10.0 for a methodology of how to do this). - 11.
+Under factory conditions items for assembly should be easily located before full engagement. (eg use of dowelled guides (one of four longer that the others) avoids error and damage.
+Tapered guides or splines achieve progressive fixity and accuracy in assembly.) - 12.
+On-site, and with larger finished modules, assembly may require the same bolted final connections to be made for structural integrity, but assembly will involve greater risk due to the greater loads or forces (wind etc), and therefore may require / benefit from a jig / support to hold the modules in position for final connection to be made.
+This control would need to be in three dimensions. - 13.
+The use of jigs or frames.
+It is easier to set out / line and level a two dimensional item, rather than to offer up several modules requiring adjustment / easing to achieve required equivalent accuracy. - 14.
+Equally, use of common jigs and frames during factory assembly ensures on site accuracy when those elements are brought to site. - 15.
 Investigate the use of material and process combinations that are perhaps less familiar but which could be more economic.
-Using a multi-experienced team prompts the investigation of material / process Combinations that are not traditionally considered.
-Design for easy nandling I his is obvious but often overlooked as the offsite designs go through their 12 te herefle and improvements, but it is essential that what is produced is easy to handle once it gets to site.
-Checklist: 1.
-Are the mund eyes easy to fit and positioned at the correct centre of Gravity : 2.
-Are materials on pallets and which are not top neavy?
-5. What are the best load sizes, i.e. not too small or too big and match the available lifting systems 4.
-Avoid snarpness, supperiness and if its too flexible pre-assemble to rigid (possibly temporary) frames (see ATIF).
+Using a multi-experienced team prompts the investigation of material / process combinations that are not traditionally considered.